preyanshu/survivors_arena/README.md

-### Abilities of the Fallen
+### Combat Protocols

-The champions who fell before you left behind fragments of their power.
+The operators who fell before you left behind fragments of their combat data.
 Find them.
 Unlock them.
 Use them to turn the tide.

-Shields that block everything.
-Flames that burn all around you.
-Speed that nothing can match.
-Power that triples your damage.
+Nanomachine Barriers that block everything.
+Plasma Fields that burn all around you.
+Overdrive Protocols that nothing can match.
+Nanomachine Enhancements that triple your damage.
 And more waiting to be discovered.

-*Each ability is a legacy.
+*Each protocol is a legacy.
 Each legacy has a story.*

 <img width="1858" height="991" alt="image" src="https://github.com/user-attachments/assets/ff90a169-0bb1-42d1-812d-19d7dd7be810" />